RRbenitez77/python-api/README.md

 * Wind Speed (mph) vs. Latitude
 ![windSpeed](output_data/Fig4.png)

-After each plot, add a sentence or two explaining what the code is analyzing.

 The second requirement is to run linear regression on each relationship.
-This time, separate the plots into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude):
+This time,then separate the plots into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude):

 * Northern Hemisphere - Temperature (F) vs. Latitude
 * Southern Hemisphere - Temperature (F) vs. Latitude